Home » Pork » Green Bean Bundle Casserole

 For my carb lovers, I recommend mashed potatoes covered in garlic butter.

 To get a vibrant green color, use blanched green beans!
 You can do this yourself by boiling water and putting a small bowl of ice water off to the side.
+Drop your green beans into the boiling water for a total time of around 6 minutes, then move 8-10 green beans at a time to the ice bath.

 fork of green bean bundle casserole on a white plate